Search Results - Kentucky

 Fixer-upper near the Ohio River on nearly an acre, walk to boat ramp, Oldham County Schools.

-Position your business for growth in Black Oak Industrial Park.
+Position your business for growth in Veterans West Light Industrial Business Park.

 Kentucky's population has grown every decade since recordkeeping began.
 The state's estimated population is currently over 4.5 million.
 If you are looking for Kentucky commercial real estate listings, a large percentage of them are based in Louisville, which was estimated at 602,011.
 The next largest city, Lexington, has a population of 321,959 and also offers retail space and investment property.
 Lexington includes the areas of Frankfort and Richmond.